 Chiropractic care is widely recognized as one of the safest, drug-free, non-invasive therapies available for treating headaches, neck and back pain, as well other joint, muscle or nervous system issues.
-Chiropractic adjustment techniques are well researched.
+Adjustment techniques, one of the more familiar chiropractic treatments, are well researched.
 Complications are rare and side effects, such as temporary soreness, are usually minor.

 Evidence-based practice is the process health care providers follow to apply the best available evidence into their clinical practice, along with clinical expertise that aligns with the patient’s values and preferences.
 Research demonstrates that among other benefits, evidence-based care: